About

 An award winning pub in the Kentish countryside

-an Area of Outstanding Natural Beauty (AONB), 581 feet above sea level, you will find The Bowl Inn, a 1740’s public house serving only the finest local Kentish ales, fine wines and local spirits.
+On the North Downs in an Area of Outstanding Natural Beauty (AONB), 581 feet above sea level, you will find The Bowl Inn, a 1740’s public house serving only the finest local Kentish ales, fine wines and local spirits.
 The warm fires roar during the winter months and the beautiful beer garden blooms in spring.
 Delicious homemade sandwiches and ploughman’s lunches are served all day Saturday.

 History